 The Church within

 Because I love Christmas so much, part of me is saddened that our secular society has managed to strip this celebratory act of all of its meaning; turning it into just another commercial gimmick to sell even more stuff no one needs.
-And YES, I am well aware that Christ was neither born on December 25 nor January 7 – but that’s not the point.

-The point is that I miss my childhood Christmas.
+Yes, I miss my childhood Christmas.

 Even though we did not go to Church that day, we WERE a Church!
 We gathered as believers, connected in Christ, to celebrate the birth of the greatest King of all.
 That was my true meaning of Christmas, and O! how I miss that.